pdebuyl-lab/RMPCDMD/doc/index.rst

 :Authors: Pierre de Buyl, Peter Colberg, Laurens Deprez
 :License: BSD

+Features:

+  - MPCD collision rule for the solvent
+  - Chemical activity (either catalytic at a colloid or in the bulk)
+  - Rattle constrained dynamics for rigid bodies
+  - OpenMP multithreaded operation

 Development of the code takes place on `GitHub <https://github.com/>`_.
 The code repository is `pdebuyl-lab/RMPCDMD <https://github.com/pdebuyl-lab/RMPCDMD>`_

+The source code features inline comments, published with Doxygen: `api <api/index.html>`_.

 Contents: